lethalbit/wegistew-cc/README.md

 Because wegistew is a single header library, to install it you can either just download a copy and drop it in your source tree.

-Alternatively use it as a meson subproject, it exports a `wegistew_dep` dependency you can just polp into your target.
+Alternatively use it as a meson subproject, it exports a `wegistew_dep` dependency you can just plop into your target.

 Lastly, you can install it system-wide by using meson: